Notorious B.I.G. Remembered: the Rap Icon’s Legacy Is About More Than a Rivalry

 And there’s that darkness.
 That always-present darkness informs tracks like “What’s Beef?” and “N—-s Bleed,” and on the chillingly prophetic album closer “You’re Nobody Til Somebody Kills You.”
 Despite his ballerific radio hits, Biggie never sounded too happy for too long.
 That melancholy dread permeating so many of his records may be why some people just don’t listen to him.
 It can be spiritually depressing sometimes.

-Which brings us back to Biggie bashing.
+Which brings us back to Biggie-bashing.
 Again–this isn’t to suggest that anyone should automatically love an artist; but when I have conversations about Biggie with people who aren’t Biggie fans, very often it’s because of their preference for 2Pac.
 For some fans, they can’t ever view B.I.G. as anything more than “Not Pac” and it’s been that way for twenty years now.
 There’s a tendency to view Biggie as “not that deep,” largely because he didn’t have Pac’s gift for social commentary; but “depth” doesn’t just mean “topical.”
 There’s a tendency to view B.I.G. as just the antagonist in the story of this grand hip-hop folk hero, which is insulting to the artist that Biggie was.
 If there had never been a beef, there would never be a reason to devalue the man’s art in such a way.
-It’s a crime that it’s so common amongst hip-hop heads.
+It’s a crime that it’s so common amongst some fans.

 So as we remember the Notorious B.I.G. on another sad anniversary of his passing, I wanted to remind those who “never liked him like that” because they were too enamored with Mr. Shakur that music doesn’t have to be assessed via comparison.
 It should be appreciated for what it definitively is and criticized for whatever it isn’t–but not because two artists have to constantly be joined at the proverbial hip.
 It’s been a long time now.
 No more picking sides.
 No more “Who’s better?”
 Just an appreciation for what Christopher Wallace was able to leave us.
 And maybe a hint of regret that he didn’t get to lace us with more.